-At Corney and Lind, our Brisbane traffic lawyers understand that even a simple traffic charge can change your life, and possibly the life of your family.
-What many think is a simple area of law is actually quite complex.
-This means that defending or representing yourself in a traffic matter can quickly become a daunting ordeal.
-In most cases, people who choose to self represent end up with a less favourable outcome in many cases simply because of inadequate paperwork or submissions in the courtroom.
+Defending or representing yourself for a traffic offence is a serious matter.
+In most cases, people who choose to self-represent end up with a less favourable outcome in many cases simply because of inadequate paperwork or submissions in the courtroom.

-Our Brisbane traffic lawyers focus on your matter to get you the best outcome possible, ensuring that the consequences on your daily life are minimal.
+Our Brisbane Traffic Lawyers focus on your traffic matter to get you the very best outcome possible, ensuring that the consequences on your daily life are minimal.

 A charge for driving unlicensed will usually result in a period of disqualification, except in limited circumstances.
 It is normally very difficult to prevent at least a small disqualification period for driving unlicensed.
 Our goal when representing you in these matters is to minimise the period for which you will be off the road.
 Additionally, if you were charged for driving on a recently expired license, you may be able to avoid suspension altogether.